Skew-t Filter and Smoother with Improved Covariance Matrix Approximation: Proposed Filter and Smoother

 where $\mu_i$ is the $i$th element of $\mu$, $\Sigma_{ii}$ is the $i$th diagonal element of $\Sigma$, $\iverson{\cdot}$ is the Iverson bracket, and $c_i\!=\! \int{q(\z)\iverson{\z_i \geq 0}}\d\z$.

 where $\pluseq$ means equality up to an additive constant.
-Since $c_i$ is an increasing function of $\frac{\mu_i}{\sqrt{\Sigma_{ii}}}$ the proof follows. \begin{flushright}$\blacksquare$\end{flushright} \end{lemma}
+Since $c_i$ is an increasing function of $\frac{\mu_i}{\sqrt{\Sigma_{ii}}}$, the proof follows. \begin{flushright}$\blacksquare$\end{flushright} \end{lemma}

-The obtained algorithm with the optimal processing sequence for computing the mean and covariance matrix of a given multivariate normal distribution truncated to the positive orthant is given in Table~\ref{table:recursive}.
-In many programming languages a numerically robust method to implement the line \ref{listing:pperc} of the algorithm in Table~\ref{table:recursive} is using the scaled complementary error function $\mathrm{erfcx}$ through
+The obtained EP algorithm with the greedy processing sequence for computing the mean and covariance matrix of a given multivariate normal distribution truncated to the positive orthant is given in Algorithm~\ref{table:recursive}.
+The algorithm can also give the logarithm of the positive orthant's probability $\alpha$, which is required in computing the variational lower bound.
+In many programming languages a numerically robust method to implement the line \ref{listing:pperc} of the algorithm in Algorithm~\ref{table:recursive} is using the scaled complementary error function $\mathrm{erfcx}$ through

-The recursion~\eqref{eqn:IterativeOptimization} is convergent to a local optimum~\cite[Chapter 10]{Bishop2007}.
-However, there is no proof of convergence available when the moments of the TMND are approximated.
-In spite of lack of a convergence proof the iterations did not diverge in the numerical simulations presented in section~\ref{sec:simulations}.